-Titanium white samples of each range were drawn down by hand using a Sheen applicator #S202247 (thickness \approx 100 $\mu m)$ onto glass plates.
+Titanium white samples of each range were drawn down by hand using a Sheen applicator $\#S{202247}$ (thickness $\approx 100 \ \mu$ m) onto glass plates.
 The applications were then left to dry for a month, after which the hardness was measured using a Sheen 703/704 hardness rocker.
-After testing over several months, no variation in hardness was found, so it was decided that the rocker test was not the most appropriate method to gauge the hardness of this material, as the respective films are too soft for it to be effective and accurate.
-Therefore, a Film Pencil Hardness Test was subsequently carried out, conforming to ASTM D3363.
+After testing over several months, no variation in hardness was found, so it was decided that the rocker test was not the most appropriate method to gauge the colors with age.